KeyboardKit/website/_includes/kankoda/licenses/terms.md

 ### License Adjustments

-Your license information can be adjusted in a new version of the software binary, if needed.
+Your license information can be adjusted in a new version of the SDK, if needed.
 [Reach out]({{ custom-email }}) if you need to adjust your license information.

-## Free Trial
+## Trial Version

 Standard licenses include a free trial, with unlimited access to all non-consumption-based features in the selected tier.
-The free trial will automatically convert to a paid plan if it's not cancelled.
+The free trial will automatically convert to a paid plan if not cancelled.

 ## Refunds